nanvel/blog/2015/05/10_2308_dynamodb_example_3_3.rst

 The last variant looks best for me for comments.

-The way it have to works here is similar to `Example 3.2 <http://nanvel.com/b/1430491920>`__.
+The way it has to work here is similar to `Example 3.2 <http://nanvel.com/b/1430491920>`__.
 We can't just add field 'is_removed' or similar.
 We need RANGE key starts from is_deleted marker, so we will be able to use Query request to get all items except deleted.
 Even better idea is to use status marker instead, so we will be able to mark comment as ``live``, ``deleted_by_author`` or ``deleted_due_to_inappropriate``.

 Index example: